intheworld/OpenCV_notes/README.md

 # OpenCV_notes
-basic notes and practice code about
+basic notes and practice code about OpenCV